ELECTRICAL MUSCLE STIMULATION (EMS) CLAIMS EXPOSED BY AMERICAN COUNCIL ON EXERCISE STUDY IN MAY OF 2000

 Subjects underwent electrical stimulation three times per week for eight weeks following the manufacturer’s recommendations.
 After eight weeks of EMS "training,” subjects experienced no significant changes in weight, body-fat percentage, strength or overall appearance.
 Some subjects also reported that the EMS sessions were painful when high levels of stimulation were used.

-“In-home EMS has little practical significance or carryover benefit,” adds Dr. Porcari.
+The study results confirmed ACE’s opinion that these types of products do not live up to their claims.
+“In-home EMS has little practical significance or carryover benefit,” adds Dr. Bryant.
 “People need to realize that these units are going to provide very little health benefit as compared to aerobic exercise or a regular resistance-training program.”

-The American Council on Exercise (ACE) is a nonprofit organization dedicated to promoting the benefits of physical activity and protecting consumers against unsafe and ineffective fitness products and instruction.
-As the nation’s “workout watchdog,” ACE conducts university-based research and testing that targets fitness products and trends.
+The American Council on Exercise (ACE), America’s Authority on Fitness, is a non-profit organization dedicated to promoting the benefits of physical activity and protecting consumers against unsafe and ineffective fitness products and instruction.
+As the nation’s “workout watchdog,” ACE sponsors university-based exercise science research and testing that targets fitness products and trends.
 ACE sets standards for fitness professionals and is the world’s largest nonprofit fitness certifying organization.
 For more information on ACE and its programs, call (800) 825-3636 or log onto the ACE Web site at www.acefitness.org.

 Sign up for ACE Press Alerts